facebookresearch/ParlAI/docs/source/tutorial_quick.rst

 Now let's try training a Transformer (Vaswani, et al 2017) ranker model.
 Make sure to complete this section on a GPU with PyTorch installed.

-We'll be training on the Twitter task, which is a dataset of a tweets and replies.
+We'll be training on the Twitter task, which is a dataset of tweets and replies.
-There's more information on tasks in the rest of these docs, including a full list of `tasks <http://parl.ai/docs/tasks.html>`_ and `instructions <http://parl.ai/docs/tutorial_basic.html#training-and-evaluating-existing-agents>`_ on specifying arguments for training and evaluation, including the ``-t <task>`` argument.
+There's more information on tasks in these docs, including a full list of `tasks <http://parl.ai/docs/tasks.html>`_ and `instructions <http://parl.ai/docs/tutorial_basic.html#training-and-evaluating-existing-agents>`_ on specifying arguments for training and evaluation (like the ``-t <task>`` argument used here).

 Let's begin again by printing the first few examples.

 .. code-block:: bash